OctoNezd/oldlander/README.md

 ### Kiwi

-Note: this is kinda unsupported, I don't use Chromium browsers.

 1. Download addon .crx file from Releases tab.

 2. Go to Addons, enable developer mode and click `+(from .zip/.crx/.user.js)`